Meet the People

 Marc Cappelletti (he/him)

 Marc Cappelletti is responsible for the Biomimicry Institute’s development and marketing efforts.
 Previously, he served as a freelance marketing and content development consultant for a variety of nonprofit and private sector organizations.
 Marc brings a 15-year career in travel industry and international education marketing and development.
 He recently served as VP of Expedition Product Development for Lindblad Expeditions and National Geographic, doubling the organizations’ offerings in Alaska, British Columbia, and Central America.
 Marc is also a published writer and photographer.
-He lives in Philadelphia, PA with his wife and daughter, and together they seek out nature whenever possible.
+He lives in Philadelphia, PA with his wife and two daughters, and together they seek out nature whenever possible.

 Megan Dwyer (she/her)

 Megan Dwyer brings a rigorous approach to research, insights, design, and communication to set the strategic plan for the AskNature platform.
 She also looks to create partnerships with like-minded organizations that inspire people to embrace nature-inspired solutions.
 Being a New Yorker, her passion is born from the importance of nature in cities, and she believes that everyone, regardless of background or location should be able to benefit from connecting with nature.
 Before joining AskNature, she led her own brand strategy practice working with purpose-driven brands and is committed to solving problems for people and the planet through innovation and sustainable design.
 Over the past twenty years, she has worked at advertising agencies like Saatchi & Saatchi and Joan, partnering with leading companies such as P&G and Google.
 She is currently studying at Columbia University’s Climate School getting an M.S. in Sustainability and holds a Design Certification from Pratt Institute, where she studied Sustainable Design and Biomimicry, as well as a B.A. from Georgetown University.